SharePoint/sp-dev-docs/docs/spfx/call-microsoft-graph-using-graphhttpclient.md

   gulp serve --nobrowser
   ```

-4. Add the web part to a web page, or use the SharePoint Workbench.
+4. Add the web part to a webpage, or use the SharePoint Workbench.

   You should see the following on your page.